Body Electric is committed to creating a safe and consensual container. Our policies detail these commitments.

 Circle of Care

-- Please take a home COVID test five (5) and (3) days prior to your workshop.
+- Please take a home COVID test (3) days before your workshop.
 If you receive a positive test result, please contact the coordinator to discuss moving your registration to a future workshop.

-- Plan to wear a mask if you are taking public transport to the venue.
+- If you are taking public transport to the venue, plan to wear a mask.
 If you are flying, we recommend you wear a mask at the airport(s), while flying, and until you reach the venue.

 - Please note any symptoms you might experience which may indicate you are carrying the virus.
 Common symptoms include fever or chills, cough or scratchy throat, fatigue, headache, muscle or body aches, shortness of breath or difficulty breathing, the new loss of taste or smell, congestion or runny nose, nausea or vomiting, and diarrhea.
 If you have symptoms within five days of the start of the workshop, please take a PCR test.
 Be aware, that a person with COVID symptoms can test negative for up to 5 days before producing a positive test result.
 If symptoms appear while in attendance, please notify team members and take a rapid test.

 - Reduce/limit intimate and sexual contact with others 3 weeks before the workshop.
 Monkeypox symptoms usually appear within 3 weeks of exposure to the virus.
-Perform whole body checks daily if you are engaging in intimate and sexual contact with others.
+Perform full body checks daily if you engage in intimate and sexual contact with others.

 Sexually Transmitted Infections (STIs)

 - In-person workshops often involve intimate touch.
-If you discover before the workshop you have an outbreak of a contagious skin disorder (e.g., herpes, crabs, scabies, molluscum, or genital warts) or a condition that is communicable through touch, please contact the coordinator as soon as possible.
+Before the workshop, if you discover you have an outbreak of a contagious skin disorder (e.g., herpes, crabs, scabies, molluscum, or genital warts) or a condition that is communicable through touch, please contact the coordinator as soon as possible.

 - If you develop symptoms of a communicable condition during the workshop, please notify team members as soon as possible.